maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 I like wikis because they encourage incremental documentation as complexity grows.
 You can start with a single page, then split it into separate pages and include auto-generated descendant lists like table of contents as documentation grows.
 The latest Confluence WYSIWIG editor is simple and powerful as well.

-Another small thing is that I like to put the go link for a wiki page fully typed out at the top of the wiki page so that it is easy to copy/paste into Slack:
+It's helpful to put the fully go link for a wiki page at the top of the wiki page so that it is easy to copy/paste into Slack:

 ```
 http://go/foo-wiki